 Pay gaps and promotion opportunities are the two hardest-hit areas in corporations where gender discrimination is the underlying issue.
-While 25% of professional women report earning less than their male counterparts for identical work performed, only 5% of males report the same.
+While 25% of professional women report earning less than their male counterparts for identical work, only 5% of males say the same.
 Most of the women referenced above have bachelor’s degrees or higher.

-As one of Los Angeles’s preeminent employment law firms, JML Law has spent four decades defending worker’s rights in a myriad of suits, with a good share of those gender discrimination-related.
-Men who receive preferential treatment at the workplace, including more attractive benefits packages and extended time off work, while women fight to get even the slightest pay increase is one instance where employers are liable civilly for gender bias.
+As one of Los Angeles’s preeminent employment law firms, JML Law has spent four decades defending worker’s rights in many suits, with a good share of those gender discrimination-related.
+Men who receive preferential treatment at the workplace, including more attractive benefits packages and extended time off work, while women fight to get even the slightest pay increase, is one instance where employers are liable civilly for gender bias.

 Title VII of the Civil Rights Act, which you’ll find referenced often on our site, protects women and men from being downplayed or discriminated against when applying for work, requesting FMLA time away from work, or advancing within the company.
 Furthermore, Executive Order 11246 prohibits companies with federal contracts over $10,000 from discriminating against anyone based on sex.
-Current employees and applicants are covered under these laws provided the workplace has greater than 15 employees.
+Current employees and applicants are covered under these laws, provided the workplace has over 15 employees.

 As a Californian, you’re afforded the right to work at a discrimination-free workplace.
 Those employees who feel they’ve got a substantial case of gender discrimination should contact an esteemed Los Angeles gender discrimination attorney at JML Law immediately.
 This includes employers with affirmative-action plans that violate them concurrently with EEOC statutes.

-Gender discrimination is often difficult to pinpoint in the workplace, and there are various ways this type of discrimination can rear its ugly head.
+Gender discrimination is often difficult to pinpoint in the workplace, and this type of discrimination can rear its ugly head in various ways.
 Some of the most common ways that we see gender discrimination appear when we conduct our investigations include the following:

-There may be various types of compensation available to victims of gender discrimination in Los Angeles.
+Various types of compensation may be available to victims of gender discrimination in Los Angeles.
 At JML Law, we understand that no two cases are exactly alike, and there is no way to pinpoint the total amount of compensation a person may be owed in these situations.
 However, our team is regularly able to help clients recover the following types of compensation in these situations:

 Gender discrimination victims in Los Angeles have been through enough.
 While no amount of compensation will take away the fact that the discrimination occurred, this compensation can help the victim take a step towards becoming “whole” and having some closure for the situation.

-As with most other types of lawsuits, there are various deadlines in place that victims of gender discrimination need to be aware of when filing these claims.
-In the state of California, most claimants will pursue relief under federal well in these situations.
-However, it is essential to point out that a victim of gender discrimination needs to file their complaint with the Equal Employment Opportunity Commission (EEOC) within 300 days from the date of the last alleged unlawful act of discrimination in the workplace.
+As with most other types of lawsuits, there are various deadlines in place that victims of gender discrimination must be aware of when filing these claims.
+In California, most claimants will pursue relief under federal well in these situations.
+However, it is essential to point out that a victim of gender discrimination needs to file a complaint with the Equal Employment Opportunity Commission (EEOC) within 300 days from the date of the last alleged unlawful act of discrimination in the workplace.
 After a claim has been filed with the EEOC, the claimant can request a “Right-to-Sue” letter.
-If a claimant receives this letter, they will have 90 days from that point to file a lawsuit against the employer in federal court.
+If a claimant receives this letter, they will have 90 days to file a lawsuit against the employer in federal court.

 Women who are discriminated against ‘because females should wear pants at work’ and are denied promotion or pay increase, as a result, are also victims of sexism.
-The landmark Price Waterhouse case tried in the US Supreme Court set the precedent that women who are forced to conform to a certain dress type in order to advance or receive pay increases are indeed victims of gender discrimination.
+The landmark Price Waterhouse case tried in the US Supreme Court set the precedent that women forced to conform to a certain dress type to advance or receive pay increases are indeed victims of gender discrimination.